sbchapin/quickstart-scala-sbt-native-image.g8/src/main/g8/README.md

 - `scala-logging` is coupled tightly to scala, and thus is very performant, making use of scala macros to intelligently not log when the logging level is not requested.
 This allows us to leave trace & debug logs everywhere we need them without worrying about performance.
 - Abstraction over `slf4j` allows the end-user to decide how they want to handle logs.
 - `logback-classic` can be drop-in-replaced - all of the dependencies are run-time.
 - If you want to use `Log4J2` (or another logging backend that relies heavily upon reflection), be warned that the SubstrateVM's "out of the box" configuration won't be enough and [you'll need to do some configuration first](https://github.com/oracle/graal/issues/808#issuecomment-470769285).
 If you don't absolutely need log4j2, you could simply wait for SubstrateVM's [automatic detection of reflection](https://github.com/oracle/graal/blob/master/substratevm/REFLECTION.md#automatic-detection) to be expanded upon so you can keep your project a little more lean in the meantime.
+- It plays well with Graal

 ###### How do we use it? ######